cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 - Checks that the timeout height specified has not already passed on the destination chain
 - Increments the send sequence counter associated with the channel
 - Stores a constant-size commitment to the packet data & packet timeout
+- Returns the sequence number of the sent packet

 Note that the full packet is not stored in the state of the chain - merely a short hash-commitment to the data & timeout value.
 The packet data can be calculated from the transaction execution and possibly returned as log output which relayers can index.